Gourav-334/maltose/docs/objectives/as1_features.md

 ## 0. Introduction

-- **DEC AS** introduces a set of unique features not commonly found in traditional assemblers.
+- **DEC AS** introduces a some unique features not commonly found in traditional assemblers.
 - These features address usability concerns (especially for beginners) as well as architectural flexibility and long-term maintainability.
-- All unique features are mentioned starting from point **0** onwards.
+- All features are mentioned starting from point **0** onwards.